alexa-samples/skill-sample-nodejs-quiz-game/step-by-step/5-customization.md

     4.  **Update your sample utterances.** There is a sample utterance for AnswerIntent for each data type we created.
 You need to update this list of utterances to represent your data structure instead.

-        *  **Remember that if you are creating this skill for a language other than English, your sample utterances need to be written in that language, not English.
+        *  **Remember that if you are creating this skill for another language other than English, your sample utterances need to be written in that language, not English.

     5.  **Click the "Save" button when you have completed.**